 Estimation of cross-contamination caused by rinsing with water

-After the standard surface-sterilization treatment with 1% NaClO, scales were rinsed with water or with diluted NaClO (0.03%).
+NaClO remaining from surface-sterilization was removed by rinsing with water or with diluted NaClO (0.03%).
 The presence of microorganisms was examined both in the rinsing fluids (Table 2) and in the scale tissues (Fig. 1).
 The rinsing fluids were examined with solid and liquid LB.
-Table 2 shows that there were no contaminants in rinsing NaClO solutions but that they did occur in rinsing water.
+No contaminants occurred in NaClO rinsing solutions but they were present in rinsing water (Table 2).
 Bacteria were present in the 3rd rinsing water and in the storage water as shown with both solid and liquid LB and in the 2nd rinsing water as shown with liquid LB.
 The bacterial contaminants in the rinsing and storage water expectedly bring about cross-contamination.
 Cross-contamination can not occur in 0.03% NaClO since at this concentration all contaminants are killed.
 The 1st rinsing water contained no contamination probably because of a low concentration of NaClO due to carry-over from the surface-sterilization.

-After rinsing, explants were prepared and cultured on standard lily medium.
-Contamination was monitored during 6 weeks.
 Contamination after surface-sterilization can be attributed to incomplete surface-sterilization, endogenous contamination or cross-contamination during rinsing.
 We assumed that most cross-contamination occurs from outer scale explants (often endogenously contaminated) to inner scale explants (hardly endogenously contaminated).
 Evidently, there might also be cross-contamination from contaminated to noncontaminated outer scales.
 In inner scales, the percentage contamination decreased from 27% after rinsing with water to 3% after rinsing with NaClO (Fig. 1; p<0.05).
 In this case, most of the contamination in water-rinsed scales was due to cross-contamination during the rinsing.
 About 25% of the previously uninfected inner scales was cross-contaminated.
 Rinsing outer scales with 0.03% NaClO reduced the contamination from 53% to 37% (Fig. 1; p<0.01).
 A similar calculation as done for inner scales showed that in this case cross-contamination also occurred in about 25% of the otherwise noncontaminated outer scales.
 Inner scale explants showed lower contamination than outer ones: when rinsed with water 27% vs. 53% and when rinsed with 0.03% NaClO 3% vs. 37%.
 Contamination in outer scales is high because these scales are often somewhat damaged and because they are much older.

 After 11 weeks of culture, fresh weights of lily bulblets regenerated from scale explants rinsed with sterile water or NaClO solution were measured and showed no difference (Fig. 2a).
 In addition, there is no differences between bulblet numbers (Fig. 2b) and regeneration percentage (Fig. 2c).